mdalmaruf/SAS-Tutorial/SAS Basic Part 7.md

 **Examples:**
 - **Clustering:** Grouping similar data points together (e.g., customer segmentation).
 - **Dimensionality Reduction:** Reducing the number of features in the dataset while retaining essential information (e.g., PCA).
+- **Association:** It is about finding relationships between variables in large datasets.
+You remember the “customers who bought this also bought these” prompt, right?

 ## Differences between Classification, Regression, and Clustering